0xDBFB7/covidinator/electronics/simple_fdtd/fdtd_PCB_extensions/README.md

 # Background

-Coupling SPICE and FDTD is a mature field.
+Coupling SPICE and FDTD is a mature, erm, field.

 There are numerous subtly different methods of coupling; either voltage integrated from the grid is injected into SPICE, then the computed current is put back onto the grid with a H-field source, or the other way around [Mix 1999].

-[Thomas 1994] represents the source cell's capacitance in SPICE, and lets SPICE integrate the voltage on the capacitor before directly putting that voltage on the grid.
+[Thomas 1994] fields a method of represents the source cell's capacitance in SPICE, and lets SPICE integrate the voltage on the capacitor before directly putting that voltage on the grid.

-We do the same, except the cell capacitance is integrated in the FDTD loop.
+~~We do the same, except the cell capacitance is integrated in the FDTD loop.
 This is a dumbass way to do it, since the timestep must be horrifically small to resolve the voltage properly.
-We couldn't make the other methods work in short order.
+We couldn't make the other methods work in short order.~~

+The

+We use a simple current source, a la equation 4, 5 in [Toland 1993], and https://www.eecs.wsu.edu/~schneidj/ufdtd/chap3.pdf, eq.
+3.28

 There are also many different source geometries, each introducing their own distortion; Ampere's law current contours around each conductor [Mix 1999], voltage via staircases from the ground plane [Luebbers 1996], current sources in the plane of the trace, with vias to the ground plane, etc.